talk2MeGooseman/Elixir-Phoenix-Template/README.md

 After selecting `Use this template`, create the repository for your project.
 Now you can either clone it locally are get started coding right away in codespaces.

-and connecting to this directory as a Dev Container, it should have everything you need to get a new Elixir/Phoenix project up and running.

 If you decide to clone your new project locally and want to get started coding.
 Just open it up in Visual Studio Code and `Reopen in Container`.
 This step will take a little bit while it downloads the Elixir Docker image and runs the installation scripts.
 But after it done you will be developing inside your new `Dev Conatiner`.

 Now that your inside your `Dev Container` you have access to `iex`, `mix`, `npm`, and `node`.
 From here you can generate your Phoenix project doing the following command: